alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/01_raii-and-the-rule-of-five/constructor-basics/README.md

   semantics.
 Without introducing `T&&`, this is impossible: `const T&` accepts rvalue but it must be read-only and `T&` rejects rvalues altogether.

-## Copy elision (a.k.a., return value optimization or RVO)
+## Copy/move elision (a.k.a., return value optimization or RVO)

-- Copy elision or RVO is a "minor" but very significant optimization.
+- Copy/move elision or RVO is a "minor" but very significant optimization.

 - Consider the following case (Let's ignore function inline, compile-time computation, etc.):